Welcome to Setomaa

-The pretty town of Värska is known for its rich mineral water, sold throughout Estonia, and its healing mud.
-There’s plenty of rural charm here, including a picturesque stone church and a leafy cemetery surrounding it.
-The best reason for coming here is the Setu Farm Museum (Setu Talu Muuseum;
+Värska, the biggest town in Estonian Setomaa (population 1170), has been inhabited for 5000 years.
+It's known for its mineral water, sold throughout Estonia, and its healing mud.
+There’s plenty of rural charm here, including a picturesque 1907 stone church and a leafy cemetery surrounding it.

-Võporzova and Tonja, a few kilometres north of Värska on the west side of Värska Bay, are classic Setu villages.
-In Võporzova there’s a monument to folk singer Anne Vabarna, who knew 100,000 verses by heart.
-Võporzova homesteads typically consist of a ring of outer buildings around an inner yard, while Tonja's houses face the lake from which its people get their livelihood.
+A few kilometres north of Värska, on the west side of Värska Bay, are a pair of classic Seto villages.
+There’s not much to see here, but these back roads make for a very pleasant cycle.
+In Võpolsova there’s a monument to folk singer Anne Vabarna, who is said to have known 100,000 verses by heart.
+Võpolsova's homesteads typically consist of a ring of outer buildings around an inner yard.
+The houses in the neighbouring village of Tonja face the lake from which its people get their livelihood.

 The village of Obinitsa is a pleasant place to stop for lunch.
 A sculpture of the Seto ‘Song Mother’ stares solemnly over little Lake Obinitsa, which is dammed at one end and has a swimming platform.